 |Math||70 minutes||47 questions|

 |Total||165 minutes||139 questions|

 The new test is longer, so train your focus.
-Since the test has only been administered once, there aren't a lot of official practice tests to take.
-So far, College Board has come out with one official sample PSAT, which you can download and score.
+Since the test is still pretty new, there aren't a lot of official practice tests to take.
+So far, College Board has come out with two official sample PSATs, which you can download and score.
 Make sure to take note of the changes between this test and older versions.

-Since only one practice test is very limited, it's also a good idea to use older practice tests.
-If you are practicing with full length old practice tests, give yourself an extra section to practice test-taking for that longer chunk of time.
+Since having only two practice tests gives you limited options, it's also a good idea to use older practice tests.
+If you are practicing with full-length old practice tests, give yourself an extra section to practice test-taking for that longer chunk of time.
 As you practice, take note of your energy and attention.
 Take short breaks and anything else you need to keep focus for that amount of time.

 The new PSAT also closely resembles the new SAT, which was first administered in March of 2016.
-Except for the fact that the PSAT doesn't have an essay, the two tests have very similar content, format, and even scoring.
-Because of this, you can also use these four practice tests for the new SAT to prep, while still keeping an eye out for any differences between the new PSAT and new SAT.
+The two tests have very similar content, format, and even scoring.
+Because of this, you can also use these 10 practice tests for the new SAT to prep, while still keeping an eye out for any differences between the new PSAT and new SAT.
 (The College Board no longer includes tests 2 and 4 on its website, but you can still access them using the links below.)

 The new scoring system on the PSAT is designed to help you predict your SAT score.
 Below I'll explain the changes in the scoring system for both the new PSAT and new SAT and how you can incorporate this awareness into your studying.